Divisions of Pakistan: Restoration

 Karachi district has been de-merged into its 5 original constituent districts namely Karachi East, Karachi West, Karachi Central, Karachi South and Malir.
-Recently Korangi has been upgraded to the status of a sixth district of Karachi.
-These six districts form the Karachi Division now.
+Korangi has been upgraded to the status of a sixth district of Karachi by splitting from Karachi East District.
+Recently Keamari District is formed by bifurcating Karachi West District.
+These seven districts form the Karachi Division now.

-Current divisions
+Current divisions by administrative units

-The following tables show the current 37 divisions by province with their respective populations as of the 2017 Census of Pakistan.
+The following tables show the current total 37 divisions of Pakistan with 31 divisions by province i.e., 8 divisions of Balochistan, 7 divisions of Khyber Pakhtunkhwa, 10 divisions of Punjab, amd 6 divisions of Sindh, with their respective populations as of the 2023 Census of Pakistan,and the 6 divisions of Pakistan–administered regions of Kashmir; 3 for Azad Kashmir and Gilgit-Baltistan each.